Masala Gur, also known as Mewa Gud, Masala Gud, Spiced Jaggery Bites, is jaggery mixed with spices (cardamom and black pepper) and dried fruits.

 - 0.7 oz poppy seeds

-- to taste spices (cardamom and black pepper)
+- as needed spices (cardamom and black pepper)

 Steps

-In a 10-inch pan, melt 3.5 oz of ghee.
+In a 10-inch skillet, melt 3.5 oz of ghee.
 Toast the dried fruits, coconut, and poppy seeds.

 Cook on low heat for 10 minutes until the ghee is absorbed.

-In another pan, melt 1 oz of ghee, add jaggery and spices.
+In another pan, melt 1 oz of ghee, add the jaggery and spices.

-Let it melt, then add ginger, sesame, and fennel seeds.
+Let it melt, then add the ginger, sesame seeds, and fennel seeds.

 Combine the mixture with the dried fruits.

-Wait a few minutes, then make marks for cutting.
+Wait a few minutes, then make marks for subsequent cutting.

 After about 2 hours, break into irregular pieces with your hands.